ScPo-CompEcon/Syllabus/README.md

 1. download [GitHub Desktop](https://desktop.github.com/).
 [Someone said they are running MacOS < 10.9, and the latest release was 16 years ago.
 I can't believe that is the case, but please contact me if you cannot install this program.]
     * Please go through the initial tutorial.
 It is helpful.
 1. do the fork-and-pull-request exercise on the [students repository](https://github.com/ScPo-CompEcon/students)
+1. Please note: I added a comment (about a comment) to my `JSON` example file.
+Make sure your file has exactly that format, and is exactly saved in that location. (you have to look at my repo, not your fork)
 ___